IIIF/api/source/api/presentation/3.0/index.md

 Annotations _MUST_ have their own http(s) URIs, conveyed in the `id` property.
 The JSON-LD description of the Annotation _SHOULD_ be returned if the URI is dereferenced, according to the [Web Annotation Protocol][webannoprotocol].

-Annotations that associate content _MUST_ have the `motivation` field and the value _MUST_ be "painting".
-This is in order to distinguish it from comment Annotations, described in further detail below.
-Note that all resources which are to be displayed as part of the representation are given the motivation of "painting", regardless of whether they are images or not.
-For example, a transcription of the text in a page is considered "painting" as it is a representation of the object, whereas a textual comment about the page is not.
+Annotations that associate content that is part of the representation of the view _MUST_ have the `motivation` field and the value _MUST_ be "painting".
+This is in order to distinguish it from commentary style Annotations.
+Text may be thus either be associated with the Canvas via a "painting" annotation, meaning the content is part of the representation, or with another `motivation`, meaning that it is somehow about the view.

-The content resource, such as an image, is linked in the `body` property of the Annotation.
+The content resource is linked in the `body` of the Annotation.
 The content resource _MUST_ have an `id` field, with the value being the URI at which it can be obtained.
 If a IIIF Image service is available for an image, then the URI _MUST_ be the complete URI to a particular size of the image content, such as `http://example.org/image1/full/1000,/0/default.jpg`.
 It _MUST_ have a `type` of "Image".
 Its media type _MAY_ be listed in `format`, and its height and width _MAY_ be given as integer values for `height` and `width` respectively.
+The image then _SHOULD_ have the service referenced from it.

 Although it might seem redundant, the URI of the Canvas _MUST_ be repeated in the `target` field of the Annotation.
 This is to ensure consistency with Annotations that target only part of the resource, described in more detail below, and to remain faithful to the Web Annotation specification, where `target` is mandatory.

-The format of the resource _MUST_ be included and _MUST_ be the media type that is returned when the resource is dereferenced.
-The type of the content resource _SHOULD_ be taken from this [list in the Open Annotation specification][openannotypes], or a similar well-known resource type ontology.
-For resources that are displayed as part of the rendering (such as images, text transcriptions, performances of music from the manuscript and so forth) the motivation _MUST_ be "painting".
+The type of the content resource _MUST_ be included, and _SHOULD_ be taken from the table listed under the definition of `type`.
+The format of the resource _SHOULD_ be included and, if so, _SHOULD_ be the media type that is returned when the resource is dereferenced.
 The content resources _MAY_ also have any of the other fields defined in this specification, including commonly `label`, `description`, `metadata`, `license` and `attribution`.

 Additional features of the [Web Annotation][webanno] data model _MAY_ also be used, such as selecting a segment of the Canvas or content resource, or embedding the comment or transcription within the Annotation.
-The use of advanced features sometimes results in situations where the `target` is not a content resource, but instead a `SpecificResource`, a `Choice`, or other non-content object.
+The use of these advanced features sometimes results in situations where the `target` is not a content resource, but instead a `SpecificResource`, a `Choice`, or other non-content object.
 Implementations should check the `type` of the resource and not assume that it is always content to be rendered.

-__Move the below para to the annotation document__

-> If a [IIIF Image API][image-api] service is available for the image, then a link to the service's base URI _SHOULD_ be included.
-The base URI is the URI up to the identifier, but not including the trailing slash character or any of the subsequent parameters.
-A reference to the Image API context document _MUST_ be included and the conformance level profile of the service _SHOULD_ be included.
-Additional fields from the Image Information document _MAY_ be included in this JSON object to avoid requiring it to be downloaded separately.
-See the [annex][annex] on using external services for more information.

 ``` json-doc